classPythonAddike/Addike-CT/docs/Setup.md

   <img src="./Pictures/output.png" />
 </p>

 If yes, congratulate yourself!
 You have successfully installed, and used `addike-ct`!
-You may also navigate to [localhost:8080](http://localhost:8080) to view your results in the form of a webpage, which was made with Svelte.
+You may also navigate to [localhost:8080](http://localhost:8080) to view your results in the form of a webpage, which was made with Svelte!